mattermost/docs/source/configure/configuration-settings.rst

 .. note::

    Collapsed Reply Threads are in beta.
 Before enabling this feature, ensure you are well versed with the `known issues <https://docs.mattermost.com/messaging/organizing-conversations.html#known-issues>`_, particularly relating to database resource requirements and server performance implications.
-If you cannot easily increase your database size we recommended waiting to enable Collapsed Reply Threads until it is `promoted to general availability in Q1 2022 <https://mattermost.com/blog/collapsed-reply-threads-ga/>`_.
+If you cannot easily increase your database size we recommended waiting to enable Collapsed Reply Threads until it is `promoted to general availability in Q2 2022 <https://mattermost.com/blog/collapsed-reply-threads-ga/>`_.

-**Disabled**: Disable Collapsed Reply Threads functionality.
+**Disabled**: Disables Collapsed Reply Threads front-end functionality.
+To disable all backend operations and thread tracking for Collapsed Reply Threads, you must also disable ```ThreadAutoFollow`` <https://docs.mattermost.com/configure/configuration-settings.html#automatically-follow-threads>`_.

 +---------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"CollapsedThreads": disabled`` with options ``disabled`` and ``default_off``. |